 A big, huge, gigantic part of my life is my job.
 Like many of you, I spend a lot of time getting ready for work, driving to work, driving from work, thinking about work, dreading work, not to mention actually doing work.
-It felt odd having such a large part of my life unrepresented on the site, especially since it can be a major factor in someone’s health and wellness.
-For me, personally, workplace woes make up much of my mental health concerns, so I decided to add a new category for this a future posts.
+Having such a large part of my life unrepresented on the site feels odd, especially since it’s a major factor in my health and wellness.
+For me, workplace woes make up much of my mental health concerns, so I added a new category for this.

 I’d like to think this new section will have tips on productivity, creativity, self-care, setting goals and then crushing them…but right this second, I’m gonna use it for bitching.

 You see, I think much of the modern (at least American) workplace is slow, outdated, inefficient, and sometimes downright nonsensical.
-This occupies a lot of my thinking, because no one wants their time and efforts wasted and it’s difficult for me to operate within these broken systems without getting frustrated.
+This occupies a lot of my thinking, because no one wants their time and efforts wasted.
+It’s difficult for me to operate within these broken systems without getting frustrated.
 What’s bothering me today?
 How most places measure and compensate for productivity.

 This scenario forces employees to work within some pretty narrow standards: you will perform all your work in the same chair, at the same desk, strictly within arbitrarily-defined hours, eating at pre-determined hours, and you’ll be paid based on how many hours you work.